Our TGP Team

 Karen Abowd

-Karen Abowd is President and Co-founder of The Greenhouse Project now more than 13 years strong.
-She has lived in Carson City since 1981 as a wife, mother of three children and “Nini” to four grandchildren.
-An active community member, she generously gives her time to various organizations and projects that enhance Carson City, serving 8 years as an elected official, 18 years as an active youth mentor for her church, and continues to serve on the Arts and Culture Commission and Sexual Assault Response Team (SART).
+Karen Abowd is President and Co-founder of The Greenhouse Project now more than16 years strong.
+She has lived in Carson City since 1981as a wife, mother of three children and “Nini” to five grandchildren.
+An active community member, she generously gives her time to various organizations and projects that enhance Carson City, serving 8 years as an elected official, 18 years as an active youth mentor for her church, and proudly given past years of service on the Arts and Culture Commission, Sexual Assault Response Team (SART) and the Carson Water Subconservancy District (CWSD).

 Her diversified business experience stems from decades in the restaurant business with her husband as owners of Café at Adele's and successfully working 30 years in the field of interior design.
-Her passion for gardening and advocating for the food insecure combined with her knowledge this is a mission vital now and for coming generations, drives Karen’s dedication to The Greenhouse Project organization.
+Her passion for gardening and advocating for the food insecure combined with her knowledge and commitment to community drives Karen’s dedication to The Greenhouse Project organization and its mission.

 Vice President